menu

 Demographics

+Martin is an extremely ethnically-diverse town.
 The people who call Martin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Martin residents report their race to be White.
+The greatest number of Martin residents report their race to be Native Hawaiian.
 Important ancestries of people in Martin include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

-The most common language spoken in Martin is English.
-Other important languages spoken here include African languages and Arabic.
+The most common language spoken in Martin is African languages.
+Other important languages spoken here include Arabic and Hungarian.

 Notable & Unique Neighborhood Characteristics